-Nitrogen is used as dilution gas.
-It is injected inside the cylinder on two different places.
-Nitrogen flow injected in the middle hole is preset at 2 l/min and can be adjusted with valve DGR1, depending on the application.
-Nitrogen flow injected in the hole on cylinder end-plate side is preset at 10 l/min and can be adjusted with valve DGR2, depending on the application.
-When flow is too low a warning then an alarm signal is generated by flowmeter FME to the
+- Nitrogen is used as dilution gas as option.
+It is injected inside the cylinder which location is in middle of screw.
+Nitrogen flow injected in the middle hole is preset at 2 - 5 l/min and can be adjusted with valve DGR1 (optional), depending on the application.
+When flow is too low a warning then an alarm signal is generated by flowmeter DGF to the PLC.

-PLC.
 Status of the pump depends on the alarm function set by user (factory setting: None, pump continues running with an alarm).
-Dilution improves the screws functioning, especially when sucking corrosive gases.

-Nitrogen is used as sealing gas.
+Dilution improves the screws functioning, especially when sucking corrosive gases. - Nitrogen is used as sealing gas.
 The nitrogen is injected between the transmission and the process gas to achieve good closeness.
 The nitrogen flow used for the sealing is set by two chips (φ).
 With a pressure of 1,5 bar, the flow is around 8 - 10 l/min.